-- Tax liability disclosed by audit, renegotiation, and carryback refunds (part of line 23); 13 - Elements of NIPA taxes on corporate income that are not included in IRS federal income and excess profits taxes: payments to the U.S. Treasury by Federal Reserve banks (line 24) and state and local taxes on corporate income (line 25); - Taxes paid by domestic corporations to foreign governments on income earned abroad (nonresident taxes) (line 26); - IRS tax credits deducted in arriving at NIPA taxes on corporate income: foreign tax credits (line 27), investment tax credit (line 28), and other tax credits (line 29).
+- Tax liability disclosed by audit, renegotiation, and carryback refunds (part of line 23);13 - Elements of NIPA taxes on corporate income that are not included in IRS federal income and excess profits taxes: state and local taxes on corporate income (line 24); - Taxes paid by domestic corporations to foreign governments on income earned abroad (nonresident taxes) (line 25); - IRS tax credits deducted in arriving at NIPA taxes on corporate income: foreign tax credits (line 26), investment tax credit (line 27), and other tax credits (line 28).

-The adjustments to IRS "dividends paid in cash or assets" (line 32) required to arrive at NIPA dividends consist of the following:
+The adjustments to IRS "dividends paid in cash or assets" (line 31) required to arrive at NIPA dividends consist of the following:

-- Posttabulation amendments and revisions (line 33); - Elements of NIPA dividends not included in IRS dividends paid in cash or assets: dividends paid by Federal Reserve banks and other federally sponsored credit agencies (line 34) and measures of U.S. receipts of dividends from the rest of the world net of payments to the rest of the world (lines 35, 36, and 39); - Elements of IRS dividends paid in cash or assets that are not included in NIPA dividends: capital gains distributions of regulated investment companies (part of line 33), interest payments of regulated investment companies (line 37), and dividends received by U.S. corporations (line 38).
+- Posttabulation amendments and revisions (line 32); - Elements of NIPA dividends not included in IRS dividends paid in cash or assets: dividends paid by Federal Reserve banks and other federally sponsored credit agencies (line 33) and measures of U.S. receipts of dividends from the rest of the world net of payments to the rest of the world (lines 34, 35, and 38); - Elements of IRS dividends paid in cash or assets that are not included in NIPA dividends: capital gains distributions of regulated investment companies (part of line 32), interest payments of regulated investment companies (line 36), and dividends received by U.S. corporations (line 39).

-NIPA dividends shown as net corporate dividend payments are found on line 40.
-This net number accounts for dividend payments made to persons and to government (also shown on line 15 of NIPA table 7.10, which shows a breakdown of dividends paid and received by sector).
-Dividends payments made to government (federal plus state and local governments on line 11 of table 7.10) are subtracted from total net corporate dividend payments to arrive at personal dividend income (line 18 of table 7.10).
-14
+NIPA dividends shown as net corporate dividend payments are found on line 39.
+This net number accounts for dividend payments made to persons and to government (also shown on line 18 of NIPA table 7.10, which shows a breakdown of dividends paid and received by sector).
+Dividends payments made to government (federal plus state and local governments on line 13 of table 7.10) are subtracted from total net corporate dividend payments to arrive at personal dividend income (line 21 of table 7.10).14